Wanted: a watchdog for the mobile medical app explosion

 The Food and Drug Administration last year published guidelines on the kinds of mobile apps it will supervise.
 But industry insiders fear the agency may get overwhelmed as apps mushroom.

-Last week Samsung Electronics launched a health platform for third-party developers, SAMI.
+Last week Samsung Electronics (005930.KS) launched a health platform for third-party developers, SAMI.

 This week Apple introduced "Healthkit," a repository of data for medical apps that opens up new realms for developers to explore.
 It may also make it easier for those with scant understanding of regulatory protocols to dive into the market.